 - Mailed to: PO Box 32, Rosenberg TX 77471

 - E-mailed to: firstname.lastname@example.org

 - Delivered at: Rosenberg’s City Hall (2110 4th St) during normal business hours.
-However, in order to follow social distancing guidelines, delivery means mentioned above are highly encouraged.
+However, delivery means mentioned above are highly encouraged to maintain social distancing.

 Tips - Do’s and Don’ts of FOG

 - Wipe pots, pans, and work areas prior to washing

 - Dispose of food waste directly into the trash or compost area

 - Collect waste oil and store for recycling

 - Pour cooking residue directly into the drain